junehowell/HIV-Aging/README.md

 - *Who*: People aging with HIV, their loved ones, or anyone, really.
 - *When*: Any time, but better before doctor’s visit.
 This way, you know what you need to talk to the doctor about.
 - *How*: You can read it from start to finish.
 Or, you can pick only the chapters that apply to you.
 Each chapter makes sense on its own.
 You do not need to read prior chapters to understand it.
-- *Where*: Read on the website.
-Or, if you have problems reading on the computer screen, download the manual to your computer and print it on a white paper.
+- *Where*: Read on the website by clicking the links in Table of Contents.
+Or, download the manual by clicking the download box on the left and print it to read on a white paper.

-##Editing rules to keep the manual easy to read:

-- Every chapter must be shorter than 2 pages.
-This way, people with short focus can still read it.
-- Every paragraph must be shorter than 7 lines.
-This way, people with short focus can still read it.
-If your paragraph is longer than 7 lines, try cutting it into smaller sections.
-- Every word must be shorter than 12 characters AND 4 syllables.
-Try using shorter words with the same meaning whenever you can.
-The only time you can break this rule is when you need to use a specific term related to HIV.
-In this case, you must explain the term in words shorter than 12 characters AND 4 syllables.
-- The reading skill required must not be higher than 6th grade.
+##License

+We licensed this manual as Attribution-ShareAlike.
+You can copy or change it for free, as long as you say whether changes are made, and give credit below:

+- [The Aging Well with HIV Manual](http://junehowell.github.io/aging-well-with-hiv-manual/) by Aroonsiri Sangarlangkarn and Jonathan S. Appelbaum is licensed under [a Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-##Manual Table of Contents
+##Table of Contents
 - [Chapter 1: User Guide](https://github.com/junehowell/aging-well-with-hiv-manual/blob/master/Manual/HIVPt1.UserGuide.md)